br3ttski/networklessons-ansible/README.md

 * **configure_ntp_dns.yml**: makes a backup of the running-configuration and configures NTP and DNS servers on all four switches.

 The hosts file and playbooks can be used on the Cisco VIRL topology in the virl folder.

+## Kubernetes

+Sample deployment file.

+## gRPC

+There are two files to test gRPC on a Cisco XE 9000V router:

+* grpc-cisco-get-config.py: retrieves configuration data for the YANG module "Cisco-IOS-XR-ipv4-arp-cfg" and container "arpgmp".
+Returns data in JSON format.
+* grpc-cisco-replace-config.py: replaces configuration data.
+This example adds an ARP entry to the router.
+The modeled data is in JSON format.